-As the co-founder and Chief Brand Officer of SHOWFIELDS, Katie is leveraging her expertise to create a landscape for some of the world's most innovative brands to thrive.
+As the Co-Founder and CRO of SHOWFIELDS, Katie is leveraging her expertise to create a landscape for some of the world's most innovative brands to thrive.
 Despite SHOWFIELDS' (incredibly!) recent launch, the company has plans to expand the concept with each floor catering to a specific vertical.
 In this current stage, the first level of the store is currently home to a suite of wellness brands in a curated environment that prioritizes experiences just as much as sales.
 And while the year may be wrapping up, SHOWFIELDS is currently ramping up efforts to expand its brand roster as well as continue fostering excitement around its many future initiatives.

 Below, Katie dives deeper into the origins of the SHOWFIELDS story and experience along with an overview of her career wins and advice for modern brand-builders everywhere.

 Hi Katie!
 Thanks for having us at SHOWFIELDS.
 To start things off, please tell us a bit about your journey.
 As one of Warby Parker's first-ever employees tell us about the unique rewards (and challenges!) of building something from the ground up.
 Would you say that this particular experience contributed to your passion for both aiding other founders and launching your own companies?